BBC Radio 4: Programmes

 Radio 4 programmes cover a wide variety of genre including news and current affairs, history, culture, science, religion, arts, comedy, drama and entertainment.
 A number of the programmes on Radio 4 take the form of a "magazine" show, featuring numerous small contributions over the course of the programme—Woman's Hour, From Our Own Correspondent, You and Yours.
 The rise of these magazine shows is primarily due to the work of Tony Whitby, controller of Radio 4 from 1970 to 1975.
 The station hosts a number of long-running programmes, many of which have been broadcast for over 40 years.

-Most programmes are available for 30 days or over a year after broadcast as streaming audio from Radio 4's listen again page and via BBC Sounds.
-A selection of programmes is also available as podcasts or downloadable audio files.
+Most programmes are available to UK listeners for 30 days or over a year after broadcast as streaming audio from Radio 4's Listen again page and via BBC Sounds.
+(A selection of programmes is also available as podcasts or downloadable audio files.)

+The Listen again page is essential for overseas listeners in different time zones as it enables them to hear programmes at a reasonable hour.
+In July 2025, the BBC blocked its non-UK audience (approximately 300,000 listeners) from using Listen again.
+In response to listeners’ complaints, the BBC reversed itself the following month.
+On 7 August, it was announced on Radio 4’s Feedback that Listen again (aka ‘On demand’) would be restored for its overseas Radio 4 and World Service listeners.But as of January 2026, the BBC provides Listen again to overseas listeners for fewer than half its Radio 4 programmes.

 Many comedy and drama programmes from the Radio 4 archives are broadcast on BBC Radio 4 Extra.

-Due to the capacity limitations of DAB and increasing sport broadcasts on BBC Radio 5 Sports Extra, BBC Radio 4 DAB has to reduce its bit rate most evenings, such that after 7 p.m. its DAB output is usually in mono, even though many of its programmes are made in stereo (including its flagship drama "The Archers"), these can be heard in stereo only on FM, Digital TV on Freeview & Freesat (Ch.
+Due to the capacity limitations of DAB and increasing sport broadcasts on BBC Radio 5 Sports Extra, BBC Radio 4 DAB has to reduce its bit rate most evenings, such that after 19:00 its DAB output is usually in mono, even though many of its programmes are made in stereo (including its flagship drama "The Archers"), these can be heard in stereo only on FM, Digital TV on Freeview & Freesat (Ch.
 704), Sky, Virgin and on line via BBC Sounds.
 BBC World Service, which uses BBC Radio 4 FM & DAB frequencies between 01:00 and 05:20, is in stereo, but only on Radio 4 FM & DAB and not on its own dedicated DAB channel.
 BBC Radio 4 Extra broadcasts in mono on DAB, but has always been in stereo on Digital TV (Freeview / Freesat Ch 708), Sky, Virgin and online.